 The Best DIY Belly Oil for Pregnancy

 In a clean bottle, mix 6 ounces of your favorite carrier oil (I use a mix of whatever I have on hand and my favorites are sweet almond oil, fractionated coconut oil, and jojoba oil) and then add 20-30 drops of Fresh Mommy Blend.
 It smells amazing and seriously, does wonders for your skin!
-I use this post-shower even when I’m not expecting.
+I use this post-shower even when I’m not expecting, and as a massage oil for me and baby postpartum as well!

 You can create your own room mister ahead of time in a glass spray bottle.
 Spritz the air in your room or directly on your sheets for a calm, uplifting scent that isn’t too overwhelming.